 - Don’t start a conversation when you are angry or upset – do not pass your negativity on to others

-- Be open and flexible - show understanding for different views and ideas
+- Be open and flexible – show understanding of different views and ideas

 - Check your understanding – ask questions if you do not understand or want more information.

-- Be open and honest - if you do not agree then say so.
-But, be constructive by giving possible positive points and explaining why you think certain aspect will not work - make sure you give good reasoning for your thoughts and are open to discussing alternatives.
+- Be open and honest – if you do not agree then say so.
+But, be constructive by giving possible positive points and explaining why you think certain aspects will not work – make sure you give a good reasoning for your thoughts and are open to discussing alternatives.